Sally Kellerman: Personal life

 In 1961, Kellerman underwent a botched home abortion, and went to a hospital for the first time (due to her Christian Science upbringing).
 The relationship that had caused her terminated pregnancy was with bit actor William Duffy.

 In the late 1960s, she was briefly involved with actor-screenwriter Lawrence Hauben.
 Hauben shot a documentary, Venus, about their relationship, which received a very limited theatrical release in 1971.

 After the release of MASH, on December 17, 1970, Kellerman married Starsky & Hutch producer Rick Edelstein.

 Anjanette Comer, Joanne Linville, and Luana Anders were among her bridesmaids.
 On March 6, 1972, Kellerman divorced Edelstein, citing irreconcilable differences.
 "We've fought every day since we've met," she said at the time.

-In 1967, Kellerman's sister, Diana, came out as a lesbian and separated from her husband, Ian Charles Cargill Graham, who took full custody of the couple's daughter, Claire.
-After Diana moved to France with her partner, she didn't communicate with her daughter for eight years.
-Sally adopted Claire on January 30, 1976, and on April 10, Ian Graham died in Edinburgh, Scotland.
+In 1967, Kellerman's sister came out as a lesbian and separated from her husband, Ian Charles Cargill Graham, who took full custody of the couple's daughter.
+After she moved to France with her partner, she did not communicate with her daughter for eight years.
+Sally adopted her sister's daughter, and three months later, Ian Graham died in Edinburgh, Scotland.

 For a time in the mid-1970s, Kellerman was involved with Mark Farner of the rock group Grand Funk Railroad.
 He wrote the song "Sally", from the 1976 album Born to Die, as an ode to their relationship.
 She also dated screenwriters David Rayfiel and Charles Shyer, as well as journalist Warren Hoge, producer Jon Peters, and actor Edd Byrnes.
 In her autobiography, Kellerman made a point to note that her romance with Byrnes was never consummated.

 On May 11, 1980, Kellerman married producer Jonathan D. Krane in a private ceremony at Jennifer Jones's Malibu home.
-In 1989, the couple adopted newborn twins, Jack Donald and Hanna Vaughan, who were born on June 24 of that year.
+The couple adopted newborn twins.
 The family relocated to Jupiter, Florida in 1991.
 After encountering financial difficulties, they sold their condo there in 2008 and moved back to Hollywood.

 Jonathan Krane died of a heart attack on August 1, 2016, aged 64.
-Their adopted daughter, Hanna Krane, died on October 22, 2016, at age 27 from heroin and methamphetamine use.
+Their adopted daughter died less than four months later.

 Kellerman and Krane separated twice during their 36-year marriage, first for a few months in 1994, then again during 1997–98 over Krane's public affair with Nastassja Kinski.
 As Kellerman had dated married men in the past, she forgave her husband for the affair.

 Kellerman died from heart failure at a care facility in Woodland Hills, Los Angeles, on February 24, 2022, at the age of 84.
 At the time of her death, she had dementia.